 We collected as much information as we could from the internet and planned our 8D7N trip from 17th to 24th of Oct.
-We decided to do a bit of island hopping and divided our time in 3 islands – Mahe, Praslin and La-digue.
-We booked our flight tickets on Air-Seychelles from Mumbai (much cheaper, 33k return flight/person).
+We decided to do a bit of Seychelles island hopping and divided our time in 3 islands – Mahe, Praslin and La-digue.
+We planned our vacation as a perfect couple getaway.
+We booked our flight tickets on Air Seychelles from Mumbai (much cheaper, 33k return flight/person).
 Also, flight times are such that it maximises your time in Seychelles (you land in Mahe 6:55 in the morning and catch your flight back at 8:45 in the night, so it gives you full 8 days to enjoy).
-Beach wears were ordered, sunscreens were bought in bulk, international roaming was activated and off we went (calls are way too costly even after topups, hail whatsapp!)
+Beach wears were ordered, sunscreens were bought in bulk, international roaming was activated and off we went.

-We landed in Mahe on 17th morning and after a slow Immigration process (took almost hour and half), we were left to wait for our ferry to Praslin.
+We landed at Mahe airport in the morning and after a slow Immigration process (took almost hour and half), we were left to wait for our ferry to Praslin.
 We clicked some pictures and then had our breakfast in the only restaurant at Mahe’s Jetty.
 And that was our first encounter with the ‘expensiveness’ of Seychelles.
 Pretty ordinary breakfast cost us around 40 Euros.

 It takes about an hour of bumpy ferry ride to reach Praslin and depending on weather it might get bumpier still.
 Another option is to take a 20 mins domestic flight (4.5k) for people who are prone to sea-sickness.
 We reached Praslin around 1 and checked-in at Coco de Mer resort and spent rest of the day at the resort itself.